Ensuring the integrity of the European carbon market

 Preventing market abuse and other market misconduct

 To ensure a safe and efficient trading environment and to enhance confidence in the market, the European Commission has made a proposal to fully include emission allowances within the scope of revised rules governing financial markets.
-If the revision is approved, it would mean:
+The revision has been politically agreed by the Council and the European Parliament.
+This means:

-- High integrity standards would apply to all market participants, who would be prohibited from engaging in manipulation through practices such as spreading false information or rumours;
+- High integrity standards will apply to all market participants, who would be prohibited from engaging in manipulation through practices such as spreading false information or rumours;

-- Companies with large installations regulated by the EU ETS could not profit from inside information at the detriment of other market participants;
+- Companies with large installations regulated by the EU ETS will not be able to profit from inside information at the detriment of other market participants;

-- Better transparency and simpler access to information (e.g. how much is traded and at what price on carbon exchanges) would be available to all market participants;
+- Better transparency and simpler access to information (e.g. how much is traded and at what price on carbon exchanges) will be available to all market participants;

-- Anti-money laundering safeguards (e.g. know-your-customer checks) would be extended to all segments of the carbon market.
+- Anti-money laundering safeguards (e.g. know-your-customer checks) will be extended to all segments of the carbon market.